Alan Vega: Life and career

 With Bermowitz finally settling on Alan Vega as a stage name, they began to play music venues.
-Suicide went on to perform at the Mercer Arts Center, Max's Kansas City, CBGB and ultimately, achieve international recognition.
+Suicide went on to perform at the Mercer Arts Center, Max's Kansas City and CBGB, and ultimately to achieve international recognition.

 In 1980, Vega released an eponymous first solo record.
 It defined the frantic rockabilly style that he would use in his solo work for the next several years, with the song "Jukebox Babe" becoming a hit single in France.
-In 1985, he released the more commercially viable Just a Million Dreams, but was dropped from his record label after its release.
+In 1985, he released the more commercially viable Just a Million Dreams but was dropped from his record label after its release.
 The album originally was set to be produced by Ric Ocasek as a follow-up to the critically acclaimed Saturn Strip (1983), but production switched over to Chris Lord-Alge and Vega ran into several difficulties during the recording sessions.
 The album eschewed many of Vega's experimental traits in favor of power pop songs and he later lamented, "They took all my songs and turned them into God knows what."

 Vega teamed up with Martin Rev and Ric Ocasek again in the late eighties to produce and release the third Suicide album, A Way of Life (1988).
-Visual artist Stefan Roloff produced a music video for the song Dominic Christ which was released by Wax Trax!
-Records, and Suicide went overseas to promote the album by performing the song "Surrender" in Paris which was aired on French television.
+Visual artist Stefan Roloff produced a music video for the song Dominic Christ, which was released by Wax Trax!
+Records.
+Suicide went overseas to promote the album by performing the song "Surrender" in Paris, which was aired on French television.
 Shortly thereafter, Vega met future wife and music partner Elizabeth Lamere while piecing together sound experiments that would evolve into his fifth solo album, Deuce Avenue (1990).
 Deuce Avenue marked his return to minimalist electronic music, similar to his work with Suicide, in which he combined drum machines and effects with free-form prose.
 Over the next several decades he would release six more solo records and perform and release albums with Suicide.

 In 2002, art dealer Jeffrey Deitch tracked down Vega after a couple of his young gallery employees "gushed" over a Suicide gig at the NYC Knitting Factory.
 As a result, Vega made a return to visual art, constructing Collision Drive, an exhibition of sculptures combining light with found objects and crucifixes.